 Summer 2012 Bill, Edgar Pagan and Josh Dekaney formed the Grupo Pagan Trio and spent two weeks performing concerts, workshops and improvisation sessions in Sao Paulo and Rio de Janiero, Brazil and in January 2013, the trio took their music, workshops and recorded at Senzoku Gakuen College of Music, Kawasaki Province, Japan also performing at the Blue Mood Club in Tokyo.

-Bill has worked with or accompanied a number of jazz luminaries including Dave Valentin, Emedin Rivera, Ernie Watts, Lew Soloff, Jimmy Haslip and the late David "Fathead" Newman and opened for Spyro Gyra, Average White Band, Karyn White, Tom Scott and The Braxton Brothers.
+Bill has worked with or accompanied a number of jazz luminaries including Dave Valentin, Emedin Rivera, Ernie Watts, Lew Soloff, Jimmy Haslip and David "Fathead" Newman and opened for Spyro Gyra, Average White Band, Karyn White, Tom Scott and The Braxton Brothers.